Macrometacorp/docs/docs/search-views/fulltext-search/tasks/create-search-views.md

     - **Field -** Enter a field name for the selected collection.
     - **Analyzer -** Select a text analyzer or identity analyzer to break up search inputs for improved searching and sorting.
    - **Primary Sort -** Optional.
 The sorting order for each attribute.
 Cannot be changed after view is created.
-    - **Field -** Specify the sorting accodring to collections and fields in the mapping definition.
+    - **Field -** Specify the sorting according to collections and fields in the mapping definition.
     - **Direction -** Set the sorting order to ascending (default) or descending.

 After creating a view, you can **Rename** or **Delete** it from the **Search** screen.